-Impairment charges on financial assets slightly decreased by ¥2,508 million from ¥282,486 million for the fiscal year ended March 31, 2021 to ¥279,978 million for the fiscal year ended March 31, 2022.
-The decrease was primarily due to a decrease in the provision recognized in the previous fiscal year related to our corporate customers affected by the COVID-19 pandemic as a result of their recovery in the current fiscal year, which was partially offset by an increase in the provision for loan losses related to our corporate customers adversely affected by the situation in Russia and Ukraine.
+Impairment charges on financial assets decreased by ¥131,514 million from ¥279,978 million for the fiscal year ended March 31, 2022 to ¥148,464 million for the fiscal year ended March 31, 2023.
+The decrease was primarily due to a decrease in the provision for the credit-impaired loans compared to the provision we recognized for certain large borrowers in the previous year, which was partially offset by additional adjustments to the ECL allowance for the portfolios affected by the rising interest rates in foreign countries due to the global monetary tightening, the COVID-19 pandemic and the situation in Russia and Ukraine.
 For detailed information on provision for loan losses, see "-Financial Condition-Allowance for Loan Losses."